Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We loved the Pimsleur drills and exercises

 This has the effect of preventing you from becoming a passive listener.
 You’re actively involved in tracking the conversation, and the moderator of the audio lessons keeps you on your toes as you need to respond at various intervals.
+Having to answer back on the spot solidifies your understanding of the words you’ve learned and develops advanced speaking skills like nothing else can.

 In my opinion, this active participation is powerful at getting you to recall vocabulary and use the language under pressure just as you would in real life situations.
 And that’s really the key – you’re getting real world experience with Pimsleur.